herebythere/baseboard/README.md

 # Baseboard #

-## Abstract ##

-Baseboard is a better place to start stylesheets.
+Baseboard is a better place to start your stylesheets.

 ## Details ##

 Baseboard is an alternative to *Reset* and *Normalize*.
-It uses a semantic inheritance chain to make future styling easy to debug.
+It uses a semantic base to make future styling and inheritance easy to debug; no more mile-long tag-chaining.

-The purpose of Baseboard is to give developers, artists, and designers a fair blank-slate.
-It's the best place to start new projects.

 ## Usage ##

 Grab `baseboard.css` from the src directory and copy it into your resources.
+Alternatively, you can install it from `npm install baseboard.css`.

 ## License ##